mahmud-r-farhan/smart-reply/readme.md

    chrome://extensions
    ```
 2. Enable **Developer Mode** (top-right corner).
-3. Click **Load unpacked**.
+3. Click **Load unpacked** and select:
-4. Select the folder:

    ```
    smart-reply/extension
    ```
-5. The extension will appear in your toolbar.
+4. The extension will appear in your toolbar.

 ---